ShiJbey/TDRS/Documentation~/SocialAI-Trait-BasedOpinionSystem.md

 The *Trait-based Opinion System* provides non-player characters (NPCs) with a method of determining their opinion of other characters based on their traits and the traits of the other characters.
-Opinions are an integer score thatrepresents how much a character likes another character.
+Opinions are an integer score that represents how much a character likes another character.
 Game designers can leverage this package for NPC  decision- making and social intelligence.